sensei-hacker/inavwiki/OSD-custom-messages.md

 ## This is a simple example of a stall warning indicator

-The logic checks if the AoA is greater than 20 degrees, with the airspeed being less than 30km/h, or if the throttle is less than 48%.
+The logic checks if the pitch is greater than 20 degrees, with the estimated airspeed being less than 30km/h or if the throttle is less than 48%.
 Makes sure you enable the _virtual pitot_ if you do not use a real pitot.
 Values can be altered to suit your models requirements.

 ![Stall warning logic](https://github.com/iNavFlight/inav/assets/47995726/7326b09e-83e8-42c3-aba4-3ef2706cb522)